colorfulnotion/polkaholic/README.md

 events		versions() > 1
 feed	   	versions() > 1
 finalized	versions() > 1
 n		versions() > 1
 trace		versions() > 1
 ````

+Chains with EVM support (Moonbeam, Astar, ...) have additional columns.

 Block numbers are keyed by 8 digit hex (instead of decimal) to support prefix scans by the indexer.

-* The `subscribeStorage` events result in a call to fetch the block and turn it _manually_ into sidecar compatible form, resulting in cells in both the `block` and `trace` column family with a call to `processBlock` and `processTrace`.
+* The `subscribeStorage` events result in a call to fetch the block and turn it _manually_ into sidecar compatible form, resulting in cells in both the `block` and `trace` column family by the indexing process,
 * The `subscribeFinalizedHeads` events result in cells in only the `finalized` column family.
 Multiple block candidates at a given height result in multiple columns, but when a block is finalized, other non-finalized candidates are deleted.

-Here is the crawlBlocks process on chain 8 (karura), run _manually_ on one node:
+Here is the crawlblocks process on chain 2000 (acala), run _manually_ on one node:
 ```
-# root@moonriver:~/go/src/github.com/colorfulnotion/polkaholic/substrate# ./crawlBlocks 2000
+# # ./polkaholic crawlblocks 2000
 chain API connected 2000
-2022-07-09 11:42:51        API/INIT: RPC methods not decorated: evm_blockLimits
 You are connected to ACALA chain 2000 endpoint=... with types + rpc + signedExt ... subscribeStorage Acala bn=1396814 0x0d5aaa4b68bce292eafe392b52870a13d0e3f416beb86b69b6d6c90185049c03: cbt read chain2000 prefix=0x0015504e